tatevsrapivonyan/LeetCode/README.md

 - `medium/` - Solutions to medium problems.
 - `hard/` - Solutions to hard problems.

-Each directory contains subdirectories for specific problem topics, such as arrays, linked lists, dynamic programming, etc.
+Each directory contains subdirectories for specific problem topics.